Cybersecurity

 IC Authority Requirements

+The audit fix.
 Draft a formal “Delegation of Authority” letter signed by the CEO granting the IC specific authorities: system shutdown, emergency spending (with dollar limit), and communication control.
 Attach the letter as an appendix to your incident response plan.
 Update the letter annually or whenever the IC role changes.
-This document is the single most important artifact auditors review for CC7.3 compliance [AICPA TSC CC7.3].
+Auditors testing AICPA TSC CC7.3 commonly review the Delegation of Authority letter as evidence of pre-authorized response capability.

 What Is the Three-Tier Command Structure for Incident Response?